asleao/questions-app/README.md

 # Question App

-This project allows users searching for questions, answer and share them with friends.
+This project allows users to search, answer and share questions with friends.

 ## Project organization